Serbian mafia: Group America

 The center of Jakšić's business and other Serbian cartels in South America was Bolivia until 2014.
 That year, due to large confiscation operations, the business center was transferred to Peru, since then Peru has been the main distribution center of cocaine to Europe.
 Peru held by Jakšić until 2016, he had the strongest contacts with the cartels there, and no one was stronger than him.
 When Zoran Jakšić was arrested in 2016, the work continued.
 Jakšić did not lose his power with the arrest, only one of his associates took over the work on the field.
 According to our information, the person who took control of the drug business in Peru is the same person identified by the local police under the nickname Tito," a source from the security services told.

-According to a Brazilian federal police detective Ivo Silva, Group America,also known as "Balkan Cartel" is the most powerful criminal organization operating in Brazil.
-Goran Nesic was one of the most powerful drug lords in South America, he is considered to be a member of Group America.
+According to a Brazilian federal police detective Ivo Silva, Group America, also known as "Balkan Cartel" is the most powerful criminal organization operating in Brazil.
+Goran Nešić was one of the most powerful drug lords in South America, he is considered to be a member of Group America.
 He held 2 football clubs one of which was in the champions League.
 Sainidis lived in a fortified villa like in the movie "Scarface", which the Brazilians called "Fortress".
 It is surrounded by a metal fence through which electricity has been passed.
 Numerous cameras and armed guards guard her owner, who has a hundreds of subjects: bodyguards, couriers, drug dealers.
 Sainidis was completely calm during his arrest, as the Brazilian media reporter - in the style of a big boss in a luksury summer house in Bauru, he was arrested in a completely casual.